wdbm/spin/README.md

     spin.py --nogui

-By default, the utility disables the touchscreen on detecting the stylus in proximity.
-This facility is provided by the non-graphical mode.
+By default, the utility disables the touchscreen on detecting the stylus in proximity and it changes between the laptop and tablet modes on detecting toggling between the laptop and tablet usage configurations.
+These default behaviours are provided by both the graphical and non-graphical modes of this utility.
+Spin should be started in the laptop usage configuration.